Poděbrady: History

-The first written mention of Poděbrady is from 1223, the first unverified mention is from 1199.
+The first written mention of Poděbrady is from 1223, however, there is also an unverified mention from 1199.
 A long-distance trade route running from Prague to eastern Bohemia and then on to Silesia and Poland passed through the then-forested landscape interwoven with a dense network of river branches.
 This important communication intersected the Elbe River to the west of the present town, at a place called Na Vinici.
 The Poděbrady estate was private, but between 1262 and 1268, it became the property of King Ottokar II as escheat, and he built a stone water castle in Poděbrady.
 The place has become a popular destination for rulers due to its proximityto Prague and the possibility of hunting in local forests.

-Emperor Charles IV handed over the estate to Lords of Kunštát, who later became known as Lords of Poděbrady.
+Emperor Charles IV handed over the estate to Lords of Kunštát, who later became known as the Poděbrady family.
 During their presence, Poděbrady achieved its greatest prosperity.
-In 1472, Poděbrady obtained the town privileges from King George of Poděbrady.
+In 1472, Poděbrady obtained the town privileges from the descendants of King George of Poděbrady.

 During the reign of Ferdinand I, Poděbrady flourished further, however in the 17th century, the town suffered from Thirty Years' War and fires.
 The biggest fire hit Poděbrady in 1681, when the town hall and most of the wooden houses completely burned down.
 After this event, only the construction of brick houses was allowed on the square.
 The town walls were demolished and the town changed its character in a short time.

 A historic milestone of the history of the town was the year 1905, when it was visited by the German estate owner Prince von Bülow.
 This well-known water diviner marked the place of a strong spring in the castle's inner courtyard, which was later bored to a depth of 97.6 m.
 The discovery of carbonic mineral water resulted in the opening of the first spa in 1908.
 After World War I Poděbrady rapidly changed into a spa town which from 1926 specialized in the treatment of cardiovascular diseases, rapidly gaining renown not only in the Czech Republic, but also abroad.